adamsalter/sitemap_generator/README.md

 Installation creates a <tt>config/sitemap.rb</tt> file which will contain your logic for generating the Sitemap files.
 If you want to create this file manually run <code>rake sitemap:install</code>.

 You can run <code>rake sitemap:refresh</code> as needed to create Sitemap files.
-This will also ping all the ['major'][sitemap_engines] search engines.
+This will also ping these ['major search engines'][sitemap_engines]: Google, Yahoo, Bing, Ask, SitemapWriter.
 If you want to disable all non-essential output run the rake task with <code>rake -s sitemap:refresh</code>.

 To keep your Sitemaps up-to-date, setup a cron job.
 Pass the <tt>-s</tt> option to the rake task to silence all but the most important output.
 If you're using Whenever, then your schedule would look something like: